Kray-G/kinx/docs/spec/statement/expression/case_when.md

 No fallthrough mechanism in `case-when`.
 Just one condition is selected and do it.
-If not matching to any cases, it selects `else` clause.
+If not matching to any cases, it selects `otherwise` clause.
-And if no `else` clause, the exception of `NoMatchingPatternException` will be raised.
+And if no `otherwise` clause, the exception of `NoMatchingPatternException` will be raised.

 ```javascript
 function example(y) {